bevyengine/rfcs/rfcs/45-stageless.md

 A stack-based state machine should be trivial to implement though (i.e. with a loop inside the exclusive system).

+### Why is the use of type-derived labels forbidden in the case of duplicate systems?

+When systems are added to the schedule, they are automatically assigned a label, generated via their type (generally, their function name).
+These are very convenient and wildly popular, but in the rare case that multiple systems with the same type (read: function signature) exist in the schedule, the behavior is unintuitive.

+Duplicate systems in the same schedule will generally be very unusual, so let's consider the most common and significant case: `apply_system_buffers`.
+Suppose a user has two systems: `generates_commands` and `relies_on_commands`.
+Naively, they specify `generate_commands.before(apply_system_buffers)` and `relies_on_commands.after(apply_system_buffers)`.

+If the `apply_system_buffers` auto-label is taken to mean "the set of all systems with this type", this invocation *kind of* does what they want.
+`generate_commands` runs before `relies_on_commands`, and commands are applied between them.

+Later, the user decides that they want to add more complex logic, and have three systems `A`, `B` and `C`, all of which are seperated by `apply_system_buffers`.
+They use the same strategy as above, and are suddenly confronted with an error about an unresolvable graph!
+What went wrong?

+`.before` / `.after` means "before/after all members of the set", whereas the user wanted different logic:
+"at least one intervening copy of this system runs between these pairs".
+`generate_commands` was running at the very start of the schedule, before commands were flushed at all, while `relies_on_commands` was at the very end!

+Promoting type-derived labels to system sets is the natural and consistent behavior: however when more than one copy of a system exist, it is very likely to result in delayed-action footguns.

+So if we can't reasonably treat type-derived labels as system sets for the purpose of ordering, what's the right behavior?
+There are a few options:

+1. Use the first / last / a random element of the set.
+   1. NO: arbitrary and confusing and implicit.
+2. Force users to rename duplicate systems using a `.named(impl SystemLabel)` API.
+   1. NO: adds pointless burden to users, cannot be done when two plugins independently add the same system.
+3. Warn / error / panic when type-derived labels are used for ordering when more than one copy exists.
+   1. YES: highlights the actual problem, and points to a simple and standard workaround (just label which system you actually want).

 ## Unresolved questions

 ### What's a good convention for naming system label types?